 This course covers promoting and maintaining the health and well-being of all children.
-Topics include health and nutritional guidelines, common childhood illnesses, maintaining safe and healthy learning environments, recognition and reporting of abuse and neglect and state
+Topics include health and nutritional guidelines, common childhood illnesses, maintaining safe and healthy learning environments, recognition and reporting of abuse and neglect and state regulations.
+Upon completion, students should be able to demonstrate knowledge of health, safety, and nutritional needs, safe learning environments, and adhere to state regulations.

-EDU 154 Social/Emotional/Behavioral Development 3 0
+EDU 154 Social/Emotional/Behavioral Development 3 0 0 3